yashjha9/Terraform/VPC-PROJECT-Using-Terraform/README.md

 - Here taking 2 instances, but in real time, for High Availability Auto scaling is used with Max, Min, desired capacity set.
 - Create 2 instances, One instance in Public Subnet and Second Instance in Private Subnet.
 - As Instance created in Private subnet, it will not have Public IP.
-- The Instance which will be created in Public subnet will act as  Baston Host, this Baston Host will be used to connect and deploy application into the Private instance.
+- The Instance which will be created in Public subnet will act as  Bastion Host, this Bastion Host will be used to connect and deploy application into the Private instance.
-- There are multiple advantages of using Baston host (or Jump server), instead of directly connecting to the server, user can connect through baston, so that there will be proper login mechanisms, can do proper auditing like who is accessing private subnet.
-Bunch of rules can be configured in Baston host where traffic actually go to app through Baston host.
+- There are multiple advantages of using Bastion host (or Jump server), instead of directly connecting to the server, user can connect through bastion, so that there will be proper login mechanisms, can do proper auditing like who is accessing private subnet.
+Bunch of rules can be configured in Bastion host where traffic actually go to app through Bastion host.
 - Create Target group
 - Create LB and attach the Private instance as a Target group to the LoadBalancer.